-- Locate the recessed INIT button on the front of the SCPS.
-You will need a nonconductive, non-metallic tool that fits inside the recess. - Insert the tool in the recess, then depress and hold the button.
+- 1. Locate the recessed INIT button on the front of the SCPS.
+You will need a tool that fits inside the recess, such as an opened paper clip. - Insert the tool in the recess, then depress and hold the button.
 The ONLINE LED will blink, indicating an SCPS initialization has been requested.
 You have approximately seven seconds to release the button before any action is taken.